top of page

 I was born with a unilateral cleft lip and palate.

-I've never wanted my cleft to define me or let it hold me back.
-I've always pushed myself to make sure I did everything I would do if I didn't have it.
 From acting and public speaking to being Head Girl at school where I talked to audiences of over a thousand people.
 This doesn't mean to say I've found living with a cleft easy.

 I've struggled through the operations, appointments, questions, comments, and suffered with low self-esteem and anxiety.
 However, I have always found ways of coping with these challenges and rising above them, often with the unwavering support of my family and friends.

 I don't like sugar-coating the truth, because, funnily enough, having a cleft is not all about smiles.
 However, I always strive to see the silver linings in life and find the positivity even in the most challenging of circumstances.
-Here's my story of my cleft, and my experience as a cleft patient.
+Even though it's taken many years, I can now say I'm proud of my cleft.

 bottom of page